gmaher/ai_posts/contextual_summarization/post.md

     You are a summarization AI.
     You will be given a user query and a sequence of text chunks.
     Your task is to extract relevant information and summarize each text chunk contextually based on the user query.
+    The extracted information and summaries will be used by a downstream LLM to answer the user query, so it is important you extract relevant information.

     For your output only output a string with the relevant information/summary.
 Do not output anything else.
     """
     ```
-    This prompt ensures the LLM understands the specific task—extracting information contextually for each query.
+    This prompt ensures the LLM understands the specific task—extracting information contextually from each passage based on the user query.

 3. **Instruction Template**: The instruction template defines the instructions given to the LLM for each chunk of text:
     ```python